ntucker/django-cache-magic/README.md

     myModel.cache.get(pk=27)

-When using autocache, you should avoid django operations that update multiple rows at once, since these operations typically don't emit the signals that autocache relies on for cache invalidation.
+When using cachemagic, you should avoid django operations that update multiple rows at once, since these operations typically don't emit the signals that cachemagic relies on for cache invalidation.
 This includes methods like [`Queryset.update`](https://docs.djangoproject.com/en/1.3/ref/models/querysets/#update), [`Queryset.delete`](https://docs.djangoproject.com/en/1.3/ref/models/querysets/#delete), and